k5cents/models-markets/README.md

 9. High contract price
 10. Closing contract price (that day's final prediction)

-Below is a random sample of observations from the PreditIt trading markets.
+Below is a random sample of observations from the PredictIt trading markets.

 <table>